-The Melanoma Research Foundation, a nonprofit organization that aims to find a cure for melanoma, a type of skin cancer, reports that exposure to tanning beds before the age of 30 increases a person’s risk of developing melanoma by 75 percent.
+The Melanoma Research Foundation, a nonprofit organization that aims to find a cure for melanoma, along with the International Agency for Research on Cancer (IARC) reports that exposure to tanning beds before the age of 30 increases a person’s risk of developing melanoma by 75 percent.

 In 2014, federal health experts determined that more restrictions were needed to protect teenagers from the cancer risks of tanning beds.
 The FDA issued new regulations which reclassified tanning beds and sunlamps to a higher risk level of medical device and recommended that tanning beds not be used by people under 18 years of age.

 A number of states have followed suit and issued tighter regulations on tanning bed use in teenagers.
 Some states now require that minors obtain a prescription for indoor tanning bed use, while others banned their use altogether ranging from ages 14 to 18.

 In addition to the real risks of tanning beds and cancer, the UV light emitted by tanning bed bulbs can cause significant damage to the human eye.
 The tanning bed industry has claimed that the bulbs are “safe” because they emit more UVA light than UVB light and eye protection is recommended.

 Despite these claims, tanning bed use can increase the risk for:

 - Cataracts – a clouding of the eye lens that impairs vision

 - Pterygium – a white-colored growth over the cornea

 - Photokeratitis – inflammation or burning of the cornea